philrandom/confined/README.md

 Non-users cannot upload or modify courses.
 Anyone can register as a user on the website and start uploading and modifying courses.

-## Licensing

-This project is under Apache 2.0.
-Feel free to contribute, use it, and share it.
-We encourage you to contribute or host confined on your own server for educational purpose.
-Obviously due to the licence you could use it for free for any purpose.
-Keep in mind this product is delivered under AS-IS specification, wich means that we are not respondible for any disfunctionnement.

 ## Website architecture